Finding and counting vertex-colored subtrees: Finding vertex-colored subtrees

 \subsection{Edge-weighted versions}

 We consider an edge-weighted variant of the problem, where the subtree is now required to have a given total weight, in addition to respecting the color constraints.
-This variant has been studied in \cite{Bocker:Rasche:Steijger:2009} under the name \textsc{Edge-Weighted Graph Motif}.
+This variant has been studied in \cite{Bocker:Rasche:Steijger:2009} under the name \textsc{Edge-Weighted Graph Motif}, under a slightly different definition (they indeed minimize the sum of the weight of the edges $\{u,v\}$ where only $u$ is in the solution).
 In our case, we define two problems, depending on whether we consider colorful or multiset motifs.\\ ~